AdobeDocs/uxp-photoshop/src/pages/ps_reference/interfaces/executeasmodaloptions.md

 • **commandName**: *string*

-Name of the command, it will be used in the progress bar if the operation takes a noticeable amount of time
+Name of the command.
+It will be shown in the progress bar if the operation takes a noticeable amount of time.